webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ## Configuring tenant for Call Delivery

-⚠️ If you are using your Gold Tenant you can use this link to download the [Audio Files](https://webexcc.github.io/assets/files/lab_wav.zip){:target="\_blank"}.
+⚠️ You can use this link to download the [Audio Files](https://webexcc.github.io/assets/files/lab_wav.zip){:target="\_blank"}.
 Those files are already pre-uploaded on the Lab Tenant.

 ### Create a queue
 1. Click on Provisioning > Entry Points/Queues > Queue